-General Instructions to Test the Code on STK600
+2.1 General Instructions to Test the Code on STK600

-- Place the ATtiny88 device onto the STK®600 using the specific routing card and/or socket card - Try accessing the device from the menu Tools → Device Programming in Atmel Studio - The voltage from AREF1 can be used as input to the ADC.
-Adjust the AREF1 voltage via the menu Tools \rightarrow Device Programming \rightarrow Board settings in Atmel Studio. - Connect AREF1 on the STK600 to the ADC input channel ADC0 (PC0) used in the examples - On the STK600, connect PB0 to LED0.
-Also, connect PB1 to LED1.
-These pins are used in the following examples to give visual indication.
-Also connect PB5 to the SW0 switch.
+- Place the ATmega88 device on the STK600 using the specific routing card and socket card (STK600-RC032M-29 and STK600-TQFP32) - Try accessing the device from the menu Tools → Device Programming in Atmel Studio - The voltage from AREF1 can be used as input to the ADC.
+Adjust the AREF1 voltage via the menu Tools → Device Programming → Board settings in Atmel Studio. - Connect AREF1 on the STK600 to the ADC input channel ADC0 (PC0) used in the examples - On the STK600, connect PB0 to LED0, and PB1 to LED1.
+These pins are used in the following examples to give a visual indication.

-2.1.1 Single Conversion Mode
+2.2 Single Conversion Mode

-Task: Single Conversion on ADC channel 0.
+Task: Single Conversion on ADC channel 0

-In this program, the ADC module is initialized with a single conversion in the adc single conversion() routine.
-The adc single conversion() routine has to be called whenever the application needs an ADC conversion.
+In this program the initialize () routine is used to initialize the ADC module.
+The convert () routine has to be called whenever the application needs an ADC conversion.

-- 1. Set the MUX bit fields (MUX3:0) in the ADC's MUX register (ADMUX) equal to 0000 to select ADC Channel 0. - Set the Voltage Reference bit fields (REFS1:0) in ADMUX equal to 00 to select Internal 1.1V reference. - 3.
-Set the ADC Enable bit (ADEN) in ADC Control and Status Register A (ADCSRA) to enable the ADC module. - 4.
-Set the ADC Pre-scalar bit fields (ADPS2:0) in ADCSRA equal to 100 to prescale the system clock by 16. - 5.
+- 1. Set the MUX bit fields (MUX3:0) in ADC's MUX register (ADMUX) equal to 0000 to select ADC Channel 0. - 2.
+Set the ADC Enable bit (ADEN) in ADC Control and Status Register A (ADCSRA) to enable the ADC module. - 3.
+Set the ADC Pre-scalar bit fields (ADPS2:0) in ADCSRA equal to 100 to prescale the system clock by 16. - 4.
+Set the Voltage Reference bit fields (REFS1:0) in ADMUX equal to 11 to select Internal 1.1V reference. - 5.
 Set the Start Conversion bit (ADSC) in ADCSRA to start a single conversion. - 6.
 Poll (wait) for the Interrupt Flag (ADIF) bit in the ADCSRA register to be set, indicating that the conversion is completed. - 7.
 After the ADIF bit becomes high, read the ADC data register pair (ADCL/ADCH) to get the 10-bit ADC result.

-2.1.1.1 Test Steps
+2.2.1 Test Steps

-- 1. Build the project and load the hex file into the device. - Make the arrangements on STK600 as described in the beginning of the section. - 3.
-Adjust the voltage applied to PC0 and check whether the LED indication is updated depending on the voltage.
+- 1. Build the project and load the .hex file into the device. - 2.
+Make the arrangements on STK600 as described in General Instructions to Test the Code on STK600. - 3.
+Adjust the voltage applied to PC0 and check whether the LED indication is updated depending on the voltage. - 4.
+If the voltage provided on PC0 is higher than ~0.5V, LED0 connected to PB0 will remain OFF, otherwise LED0 will remain ON.
+LED1 connected to PB1 will always twinkle indicating that the code is running.

-Application Note DS00002537A-page 9 © 2017 Microchip Technology Inc.
+Application Note DS00002538A-page 10 © 2017 Microchip Technology Inc.